Lyricify/Lyricify-on-Wine/README.md

     - [via Spark Store](#via-spark-store)
   - [Maintainer](#maintainer)

 ## Releasing Methods
 - Github Releases ([Installation Guide](#via-github-releases))
 - Spark Store ([Installation Guide](#via-github-releases))
-- Docker Image (coming soon)

-*NOTE: after hours of testing the APT repo cannot be guaranteed to work properly, so the way is abandoned for now.*
+*NOTE: after hours of testing, the APT repo and the Docker image cannot be guaranteed to work properly, so the way is abandoned for now.*

 ## Installation